How did you get your start in the golf industry?

 Few people know I like to…

 Take backpack trips.
 I haven’t done one in a while and I’m starting to get the itch to make another trip.
 You really get to see the countryside when you’re immersed in it, living on whatever you can carry on your back.

 What do you like to do away from work?
 If you have time to yourself what do you like to do?

-When I’m not at work I like to spend time with family, playing with kids and hanging out with the wife.
-We like to travel, explore cities we haven’t visited yet, go on day hikes and frequent state and national parks.
+When I’m not at work I like to spend time with family, playing with kids, and hanging out with my wife.
+We like to travel, explore cities we haven’t visited yet, go on day hikes, and frequent state and national parks.